-Luffa are great for exfoliating, dishes and cleaning.
-Add some water and they will soften up.
-Ordinary sponges are great except they are bad for the environment.
-Switch to luffa.
-They work just as great.
-Compostable.
-Soft enough for your glass and rough enough for your pots and pans.
+Luffa is great for exfoliating, dishes, and cleaning all you have to do is add some water and they will soften up.
+Ordinary sponges are bad for the environment and your body.
+Switch to all-natural luffa.
+They are compostable and soft enough for your glass and rough enough for your pots and pans.

 About 5 inches long.
 No seeds.